Does the VA do enough to help Drug Addicted Veterans?

 Screenings for substance abuse problems offered by the VA are designed to help you and your health care provider understand the duration and severity of any drug or alcohol abuse issues, as well as other important information such as the possibility of dual-diagnosis conditions, mental health disorders and physical issues that may be contributing to substance abuse.
-These screenings are easy to obtain; simply contact your OEF/OIF coordinator at the VA medical center nearest you, or use the following links to take the screening online:
+These screenings are easy to obtain; simply contact your OEF/OIF coordinator at the VA medical center nearest you.

 Once you have become addicted, you should never suddenly stop using drugs.
 Doing so could result in severe, life-threatening complications, depending on a number of critical variables.
 For this reason the Veterans Administration offers medical detox to help veterans safely detox and withdraw from dangerous substances like heroin, benzodiazepine and alcohol.
 Medical detox in a VA center works by treating symptoms and providing therapies and access to additional, longer-term treatment once clinical withdrawal is complete.

 In general, medical detox lasts less than two weeks but can be as short as a few days.
 Veterans who need to detox in a professional medical setting are advised to contact their existing VA healthcare provider.